dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 A resource in your project is characterized by resource type, materialization type, or model layer, as well as its latest run or latest test status.
 Lenses are available for the following metadata:

 - **Relationship**: Organizes resources by resource type, such as models, tests, seeds, and [more](/reference/node-selection/syntax).
 Resource type uses the `resource_type` selector.
-- **Materialization Type**: Identifies the strategy for building the dbt models in your data platform.
+- **Materialization type**: Identifies the strategy for building the dbt models in your data platform.
-- **Latest Status**: The status from the latest execution of the resource in the current environment.
+- **Latest status**: The status from the latest execution of the resource in the current environment.
 For example, diagnosing a failed DAG region.
-- **Model Layer**: The modeling layer that the model belongs to according to [best practices guide](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview#guide-structure-overview).
+- **Model layer**: The modeling layer that the model belongs to according to [best practices guide](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview#guide-structure-overview).
 For example, discovering marts models to analyze.
     - **Marts** &mdash; A model with the prefix `fct_` or `dim_` or a model that lives in the `/marts/` subdirectory.
     - **Intermediate** &mdash; A model with the prefix `int_`.
 Or, a model that lives in the `/int/` or `/intermediate/` subdirectory.
     - **Staging** &mdash; A model with the prefix `stg_`.
 Or, a model that lives in the `/staging/` subdirectory.
-- **Test Status**: The status from the latest execution of the tests that ran again this resource.
+- **Test status**: The status from the latest execution of the tests that ran again this resource.
 In the case that a model has multiple tests with different results, the lens reflects the 'worst case' status.
+- **Usage queries**: The number of queries against this resource over a given time period.

 </Expandable>